Overview

 The following planning issues tend to control how smoothly parking lot construction moves through the field.
 We keep them visible so the owner can make informed decisions before schedule pressure builds.

-Drainage design can change budget, sequence, and turnover outcomes quickly if it is handled late.
-We review it alongside parking planned as site infrastructure with real operational consequences. so the owner can see what the job really needs before field pressure narrows the options.
+Drainage design on limestone subgrade where cut and fill conditions create variable subbase performance across the lot can change budget, sequence, and turnover outcomes quickly if it is handled late.
+We review it alongside parking planned as site infrastructure with real operational and revenue consequences — not a filler scope after the building is done. so the owner can see what the job really needs before field pressure narrows the options.
 This keeps the work tied to operations and occupancy instead of letting critical decisions drift until they are harder to solve.

-Traffic separation can change budget, sequence, and turnover outcomes quickly if it is handled late.
-We review it alongside drainage and surface performance protected from the start. so the owner can see what the job really needs before field pressure narrows the options.
+Traffic separation for retail destinations where freight and customer circulation share limited access points can change budget, sequence, and turnover outcomes quickly if it is handled late.
+We review it alongside drainage and surface performance protected from the start with limestone subbase conditions factored into pavement design. so the owner can see what the job really needs before field pressure narrows the options.
 This keeps the work tied to operations and occupancy instead of letting critical decisions drift until they are harder to solve.

-Surface durability can change budget, sequence, and turnover outcomes quickly if it is handled late.
-We review it alongside customer and service circulation coordinated for daily use. so the owner can see what the job really needs before field pressure narrows the options.
+Surface durability with pavement section design matched to actual axle loads and volume — not a residential template can change budget, sequence, and turnover outcomes quickly if it is handled late.
+We review it alongside customer and service circulation coordinated for the actual traffic patterns of san marcos outlet-corridor and txst-area commercial destinations. so the owner can see what the job really needs before field pressure narrows the options.
 This keeps the work tied to operations and occupancy instead of letting critical decisions drift until they are harder to solve.

-Occupancy phasing can change budget, sequence, and turnover outcomes quickly if it is handled late.
-We review it alongside turnover aligned to usable access and safety. so the owner can see what the job really needs before field pressure narrows the options.
+Occupancy phasing coordination with TCEQ erosion controls and temporary surface management for partial-use openings can change budget, sequence, and turnover outcomes quickly if it is handled late.
+We review it alongside turnover aligned to usable access, ada compliance, and city of san marcos co sign-off so operations can start on the intended date. so the owner can see what the job really needs before field pressure narrows the options.
 This keeps the work tied to operations and occupancy instead of letting critical decisions drift until they are harder to solve.

 Service Area